More about: 7 Best Day Trips to Chianti from Florence

 Group excursion to Chianti and surroundings.

-You will have the opportunity to see the highlights of Tuscany, including Chianti, in just one day.
+You will have the opportunity to see the highlights of Tuscany, including Chianti, in a single day trip.
 This is an excellent option if you are taking a short 5-day trip to Florence.

-Group tours are conducted in shared transportation departing from Florence early in the morning to make the most of the hours of exploration and require a minimum number of participants to run.
+Group excursions are carried out in shared transportation, departing from Florence early in the morning to make the most of the hours of exploration, and require a minimum number of participants to take place.
 The number of people may vary from one tour operator to another.

-• Price: Depending on the company you choose and the number of participants, the tour costs between €60 and €80.
+- Price: Depending on the company you hire and the number of participants, the excursion costs between €60 and €80.

-• Disadvantages of this option: You depend on the group being full to go on the tour, although due to its popularity there are always travelers interested, especially if you are visiting Florence in August, one of the busiest months for tourism.
+- Disadvantages of this option: You depend on the group being complete in order to go on the tour, although due to its popularity there are always travelers interested, especially if you go to Florence in August, one of the busiest months for tourism.

 Private excursion to Chianti and surroundings.